Huerte/Gitomation/Inspirational_Quote.md

 ### "If your mind is empty, it is always ready for anything, it is open to everything." - Shunryu Suzuki
 ### "Life is what happens to you while you're busy making other plans." - John Lennon
 ### "Knowledge has to be improved, challenged, and increased constantly, or it vanishes." - Peter Drucker
+### "Ability is a poor man's wealth." - John Wooden